Blackhawk-TA/GateKeeper/README.md

 ## Sprites
 All sprites were created by [Gif](https://gif-superretroworld.itch.io/), [Noiracide](https://noiracide.itch.io/) and [TheRoro](https://drpixelo.itch.io/).
 The packs can be found here: https://gif-superretroworld.itch.io/ \
-All sprites are licensed under the Creative Commons Attribution v4.0 International license. \
 I modified all character sprites to fit the 16x16 tile bounds.
 The white tiles with borders used for in game menus were made by me.